 Next, we estimate the augmented model described by Eq.
 2 which includes additional industry-level covariates that may affect industry innovation intensity as well as job reallocation rates.
 Specifically, we control for the distance to the technology frontier (dtf), import competition (impcomp), and the strictness of product market regulations (pmr).
 In addition, we include other country-industry interactions which could potentially affect differences in innovation intensity between the industries with high job reallocation rates and the other industries.
 For example, differences in country-industry specialisation may affect differently industry innovation intensity (see for example Griffith and Macartney 2010).
-We account for the role that a country's physical capital abundance may have on industry innovation by interacting each country's physical capital ratio with the industry physical capital intensities.
-20 To control for the possibility that human capital intensive industries may have higher innovation intensity in high human capital intensive countries, we include an interaction between industry human capital intensities21 and a country level human capital index.
-22 The estimates of these models are shown in Table 6.
+We account for the role that a country's physical capital abundance may have on industry innovation by interacting each country's physical capital intensive industries may have higher innovation intensity in high human capital intensive countries, we include an interaction between industry human capital intensities21 and a country level human capital index.22 The estimates of these models are shown in Table 6.

 As shown in Table 6, our results from the baseline regression are robust to the inclusion of these additional covariates.
 It appears that in countries with stricter EPLR, innovation intensity was lower in industries with higher job reallocation rates.
 However, as shown in column 4 this effect does not hold when we include both interactions of industry job reallocation rates with EPLR and EPLT in our models.
-The signs of the coefficients of the
+The signs of the coefficients of the additional control variables are as expected.
+We find that greater import competition had a positive effect on innovation intensity, while the strictness of industry product market regulations was associated with lower innovation intensity.
+In terms of the country-industry specialisation covariates, we find that industries with high physical capital intensities had greater innovation intensity in capital abundant countries.
+Further, our results indicate that high human capital intensive industries had greater innovation intensity in countries which had a high human capital index.